Hazerank/Cpp-Projects/cmpe250-assignment2-Hazerank-master/README.md

 * You do not need additional memory.
 We will run your code in a memory-restricted sandbox, so don't make large allocations.
 * Do not use a library other than we provided, which are already defined in the code.
 * **Do not include any extra libraries!** Such lines will be removed from your code before the evaluation.
 Excuses like *'My IDE added this library, I was not aware'* will not be accepted.
 You are responsible form your IDE, therefore please be aware.

-## Submission Policy
-You are supposed to use the Git system provided to you for all projects.
-No other means of submission will be accepted.
-Also pay attention to the following points:

-* All source codes are checked automatically for similarity with other submissions and exercises from previous years.
-Make sure you write and submit your own code.
-Plagiarism and any other forms of cheating will have serious consequences, including getting “-100” as the project score and failing the course.
-* Make sure you document your code with necessary inline comments, and use meaningful variable names.
-Do not over-comment, or make your variable names unnecessarily long.
-* If you want to make any changes on your project, you should do it before submission system closes.
-Your changes will not be accepted by e-mail.
-Connectivity problems to the Internet or to GitHub in the last few minutes are not valid excuses for being unable to submit.
-You should not risk leaving your submission to the last few minutes.
-After uploading to GitHub, check to make sure that your project appears there.
-* We will test your code with different input combinations, so we recommend you to test your code with different input combinations (written by you) as well.
-* Deadline is 29 October 2019, 23:00.

 **Good luck!**